 But in an era of increasing space inside ambulances, paramedics were apparently unwilling to squeeze into a shorter, narrower cabin in order to have the advantage of better access to the occasional off-road incident, and only the initial six (or possibly ten) demo units were built.

-The only photo I know of showing a Horton ATM in service, was taken when one was being tested for use on New York City beaches.
+This picture was taken when one was being tested for use on New York City beaches.
 Mark Peck (EMT-P, FDNY Ret) has written in his History of the New York City Emergency Medical Service that "New York City EMS field tested this vehicle for use on the Coney Island, Rockaway and Orchard Beach recreational areas, but did not purchase.
 The Jeep proved too small, with limited ability for airway control or CPR, and were not purchased."(4)

-The seller states, "The unit was designed as a backup unit and for off road rescue applications.
+The seller stated, "The unit was designed as a backup unit and for off road rescue applications.
 Due to their high cost they never caught on.
 My ATM was acquired in 1992 in Beckley, WVA and I am the only owner to date.
 It's time to pass the vehicle on."

-At least two of the other All Terrain Medics have also been preserved.
 This example reveals Horton's traditional willingness to customize details, in this case apparently for use in a remote area: winch on the front, windshield spotlights, litter carrier on the roof, fewer warning lights.

-This photo courtesy of Tim Turner shows it labelled for "South Fork Ambulance" but I don't know where the vehicle is currently located.
+This photo courtesy of Tim Turner shows it labelled for "South Fork Ambulance" but again I don't know where the vehicle is currently located.

+At least one of the All Terrain Medics has been preserved.
 This one belongs to Gold Cross EMS in Augusta, Georgia, whose website states that Horton produced six of the Medic version, and six of the Rescue version without patient transport capability, and that they were unsuccessful due to the small size for the price.

 "In 1982 two of the patient transport Jeeps were purchased for Supervisor vehicles at Metro Ambulance Service in Marietta, Georgia.
 They were small, maneuverable in tight spots and could traverse most any slick grass medians on the interstates regardless of the weather.
 They proved most useful during the annual infrequent snow days in the South!"(5)